purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

             })
             .pickSPUser()

--   **spwidget:peoplePickerRemove**</br />
+-   **spwidget:peoplePickerRemove**<br />
     (Since v2.1) Event is triggered anytime the user removes a person/group from the selected list.
 Returning False (Boolean) will canceld the removal and leave the person in the selected list.
 Event is given three input parameters:

-    1.  jQuery Event Object
+    -  jQuery Event Object

-    2. Original Input field as jQuery object
+    -  Original Input field as jQuery object

-    3. An object with data about the user that was selected
+    -  An object with data about the user that was selected

     Example: